Introduction

 emerge --ask sys-kernel/dracut

-# Do not set kernel_cmdline here, GRUB will overwrite it
+# Do not set kernel_cmdline here, GRUB handles it

 kernel_cmdline=""